lucb31/game-engine-go/README.md

 - Add support for multi-layer hex segments
 - Feedback for day is missing completely.
 Really hard to tell

+# Fog of war
+- Movign the player closer than X px "discovers" an area

+## Bugs
+- Death animation not playing correctly when castle dies

 ## Upgrade system
 - Piercing projectiles upgrade
 - Splitting projectiles upgrade